CivicSparkMedia/indesign-scripts/README.md

 Various scripts used with Adobe InDesign at the [Western Wayne News](https://westernwaynenews.com) newspaper to aid in the layout and production of our print publication.

+This repository is intended to live at the root of the `Scripts` folder in your InDesign install, e.g. `/Users/alice/Library/Preferences/Adobe InDesign/Version 18.0/en_US/Scripts/`

 ## Batch Export PDFs

 Given a folder of InDesign files, where each file represents a page of the newspaper using the file naming scheme `WWN pg X [BW|COLOR].indd` (example, `WWN pg 8 BW.indd`), this script generates a variety of PDF files: